-As shown in Figure 4, the two-way measurement method is taken, i.e., two sensors are installed in the orthogonal distribution for testing.
+As illustrated in Figure 4, a two-way measurement method is employed to test the thermal error of the spindle, where two sensors are positioned orthogonally for testing.

-The eddy current displacement sensor has a resolution of 25 nm and the data acquisition device has a sampling frequency of up to 1 MHz.
+The eddy current displacement sensor boasts a 25 nm resolution, while the data acquisition device has a sampling frequency of up to 1 MHz.

 Figure 4 Principle of two-way measurement

-Because the test part is cylindrical hole, which can’t detect directly with the table, so a precision gaging mandrel is used to inserted into the spindle cone hole for dynamic measurement, as shown in Figure 5.
+Since the test part is a cylindrical hole that cannot be directly measured with the table, a precision gaging mandrel is utilized for dynamic measurement by inserting it into the spindle cone hole, as demonstrated in Figure 5.

 Figure 5 Error Measurement of Spindle Rotation

-Axial error is a one-dimensional error, so it is enough to install displacement sensors in the gaging mandrel end face to measure.
+Axial error is a one-dimensional error, which means that it is sufficient to install displacement sensors on the gaging mandrel end face to measure it.

-The axial runout of the lathe spindle mainly affects the accuracy of the geometry of the workpiece end face, which will produce an end face phase for the perpendicularity error of the outer cylindrical surface, but the cylindrical workpiece of the outer contour of the processing has no influence.
+The axial runout of the lathe spindle mainly affects the accuracy of the geometry of the workpiece end face.
+This, in turn, may cause an end face phase for the perpendicularity error of the outer cylindrical surface, but it does not have any impact on the cylindrical workpiece’s outer contour during processing.

-The axial thermal elongation of the spindle increases with the temperature field, and the end face runout tends to increase at different speeds and temperatures, with the corresponding signal collected by S5 shown in Figure 4.
+The axial thermal elongation of the spindle increases with the temperature field.
+The end face runout tends to increase at different speeds and temperatures, and the corresponding signal collected by S5 is shown in Figure 4.

 4. Thermal error separation and spindle rotation accuracy evaluation

-The shape error and mounting eccentricity of the measuring element have a large influence on the spindle rotation accuracy measurement results, so shape error and mounting error are inevitably mixed in the measurement data.
+The shape error and mounting eccentricity of the measuring element can significantly impact the accuracy of spindle rotation measurements.
+As a result, shape error and mounting error are inevitably intertwined in the measurement data.

 Radial thermal deformation errors can be decomposed into signals of different orders.

-In non-contact measurement, the measurement data mainly consists of the roundness error signal of the measuring rod, the error signal of the cross-section roughness and the error signal of the ripple degree.
+In non-contact measurement, the measurement data mainly includes the roundness error signal of the measuring rod, the error signal of the cross-section roughness, and the error signal of the ripple degree.

-The spindle rotation error is mainly composed of periodic components, which mainly consist of low harmonic signals in 1st, 2nd, 3rd and 4th order.
+The spindle rotation error primarily comprises periodic components, mainly consisting of low harmonic signals in the 1st, 2nd, 3rd, and 4th orders.

-The roundness error of the test rod used as a reference axis is negligible because of its high processing accuracy, and the heat distortion error separation is mainly processed in the radial direction.
+The roundness error of the test rod used as a reference axis is negligible due to its high processing accuracy.
+The heat distortion error separation is primarily processed in the radial direction.

-In the error separation, the DC component A0 of the measured component should be removed from the acquisition signal S(θ) to obtain the radial motion error Sn(θ).
+In the error separation process, the acquisition signal S(θ) should have the DC component A0 of the measured component removed to obtain the radial motion error Sn(θ).

 Therefore, the error motion in the error-sensitive direction when the spindle is rotated can be seen as a superposition of several error signals of different octave frequencies.